TishkSuran/Naive_Bayes_Sentiment_Analysis/README.md

 ## What is the Naive Bayes Classifier?
-Before we disect this project, it was worth stating the formal definition of the Naive Bayes Classifier, which is the algroithm used for sentiment analysis.
+Before we dissect this project, it is worth stating the formal definition of the Naive Bayes Classifier, the algorithm used for sentiment analysis.
+The Naive Bayes Classifier is a probabilistic machine learning algorithm based on Bayes' Theorem.
+It is employed primarily for classification tasks, as it is in this project, where the goal is to categorise input data into predefined classes or categories.
+Despite its simplicity and the "naive" assumption, the Naive Bayes Classifier performs well in practice and is computationally efficient.